XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 The `time_threshold` is used to define a time range in seconds for filtering out older price data. `time_threshold` is 4 seconds by default.

 The price data to aggregate is selected based on specific criteria.
 The most recent Price Oracle object is obtained for the specified oracles.
 The most recent `LastUpdateTime` among all objects is chosen as the upper time threshold.
-A Price Oracle object is included in the aggregation dataset if it satisfies the conditions of containing the specified `symbol`/`price_unit` pair, including the `UnitPrice` field, and its `LastUpdateTime` is within the time range of (upper threshold - time threshold) to the upper threshold.
-If a Price Oracle object doesn't contain the `UnitPrice` for the specified token pair, we examine up to three previous Price Oracle objects and include the most recent one that fulfills the criteria.
+A Price Oracle object is included in the aggregation dataset if it satisfies the conditions of containing the specified `symbol`/`price_unit` pair, including the `SymbolPrice` field, and its `LastUpdateTime` is within the time range of (upper threshold - time threshold) to the upper threshold.
+If a Price Oracle object doesn't contain the `SymbolPrice` for the specified token pair, then up to three previous Price Oracle objects are examined and include the first one that fulfills the criteria.

+The `get_aggregate_price` fails if:

+- The oracles array size is either 0 or greater than 200.
+- The oracles array's object doesn't include `account` or `oracle_sequence` or those fields have invalid value.
+- `symbol` or `price_unit` are missing.
+- `trim` or `time_threshold` contain invalid uint value.
+- If the resulting data set is empty.

-The response data contains the following fields:
+On success, the response data contains the following fields:

+- `entire_set` is an object of the following fields:
   - `size` is the size of the data set used to calculate the statistics.
   - `average` is the simple average.
   - `standard_deviation` is the standard deviation.
+- `trimmed_set` is an object, which is included in the response if `trim` fields is set.
+The object has the following fields:
+  - `size` is the size of the data set used to calculate the statistics.
+  - `average` is the simple average.
+  - `standard_deviation` is the standard deviation.
 - `median` is the median.
-- `trimmed_median` is the trimmed median, which is calculated if `trim` field is included.
-- `time_stamp` is the most recent time stamp out of all `LastUpdateTime` values.
+- `time` is the most recent time stamp out of all `LastUpdateTime` values.

 ##### Example of get_aggregate_price API JSON